CONTENTS

 Lazarus was taken into Abraham’s bosom.
 Where or what is Abraham’s bosom?
 I rarely quote from secular sources, but here I give a quote from Wikipedia, as I could not have said it any better:

-So contrary to what many teach, that did not occur in heaven, but in sheol or hell.
+So contrary to what many teach, that did not occur in heaven, but in sheol or hell or hades.

 Importantly, it speaks of torment in hell even before the lake of fire.
 No rest for the wicked.
 Additionally, it speaks of a separation between both dwelling places (a great gulf fixed).
 They can see each other, but cannot pass one to the other.